PandasThumb/pandasthumb.github.io/_posts/2024/2024-10-31-dembskiewert2.md

 ### What have Dembski and Ewert accomplished? ###

-Of the questions I asked above, they have not answered most of them
+Of the questions I asked above, they have not answered most of them.
+The one example that they give that involves a sequence of digital symbol asks about the probability of a protein sequence arising from random sequences of amino acids.
+Wahat they give is really not an Algorithmically
+Specified Complexity agument, but a much older argument.
+It was made by Murray Eden and by Marcel-Paul Schuetzenberger in 1966 in the Wistar
+Instititue Symposium, published in
+1967 as <em>Mathematical Challenges to the Nei-Darwinian Interpretation of Evolution</em>